A Strange Day on Planet Earth

 Or maybe I’m fundamentally no different: I still feel sorry for them.
 I don’t like them; I cannot understand how we are of the same species; I avoid them to the greatest extent possible.
 But I pity them, as I do any life form that appears to be suffering.

-Whatever they say, men do not suffer in silence.
+Whatever they claim, men do not suffer in silence.
 After all of the talking, they find a way to take it out on us.
 And that is why they are never completely gone.
 Separatism has its limits.

 That evasive age at which sexual harassment ends has not yet appeared with invisibility in her hands.
 I don’t want to wish away life.
 I don’t want to wish away fertility; it is so endlessly interesting.
 But every astonishing thing about us just becomes another way for them to hurt us.
 Another porn genre.

 If we knew what was good for us we would have eradicated them long ago.
 As it is, this endless push-and-pull of giving the ladies some small things, then taking them away, is overshadowed by the larger question of planetary limits.
-How this weird little story of human existence ends is anyone’s guess, but it will be with much male violence and gnashing of teeth.
+How this weird little story of human existence ends is anyone’s guess, but it will likely be with much male violence and gnashing of teeth.
+And talking.

 The end was written into the beginning in seems, somewhere in the Y chromosome.
 Never say nature lacks a sense of humor.

-Walking Broken-Hearted into November
+Walking Broken-Hearted Into November

 I haven’t read the news in many weeks.
-This after deciding that hum of anxiety that had become a steady chorus, pulsing through hours waking and chasing me into my sleep—until I was waking with an already throbbing heart—should probably be listened to.
+This after deciding that hum of anxiety that had become a steady chorus, pulsing through hours waking and chasing me into my sleep — until I was waking with an already throbbing heart — should probably be listened to.
 October was there and waiting, and I walked silently into her arms of golden leaves and crisp shadows.
 The apparitions are so bright and fleeting now, short hours before the nightly curtain falls and I am left standing in chilly starlight, skin still craving sunlight.
-A month of worshiping yellow and tracing the descent of leaves and standing again and again, humbled and hushed, in the presence of mule deer: they startled from their grazing and I startled from my walking, two species staring across a void both mysterious and familiar.
-Sometimes a tail flickers and they gallop, and sometimes a doe stands steadfast, ears stretching wide, staring at me incessantly as if to ask, “Who are you?”
-And I don’t know the answer.

 IMG_4225

 I don’t know how to live with the knowledge the oceans are dying.
-I don’t know how to live with the knowledge of runaway climate change.
 I don’t know how to live while millions of children starve.
-I don’t know how to live having read the true story of my own nation’s inception, of torn scalps and stolen children and lies and lies and lies.
+I don’t know how to live having read the true story of my own nation’s inception: body parts stuck “on their hats to dry,” fields of rotting buffalo.
 I don’t know how to live with its ongoing imperialist thrusts, the constant numb awareness of drone bombs and severed limbs and a mother being comforted by her dying eight-year-old daughter.
 I don’t know how to live with the knowledge of old forests tortured and rivers suffocated, of fish packed in fetid aquafarms and sows unable to turn in their cages.
 I don’t know how to live with the knowledge of sweatshops and coltan mines and “child brides” and shredded clitorises.
-I don’t know how to live knowing of scalped mountains and the corpses of bee hives and 60 harvests left.
-I don’t know how to live knowing I may be one of the last generations of my species to do so.
+I don’t know how to live knowing of scalped mountains and bee hive corpses and the dozens of species daily departed.

 I wasn’t taught how to live with these things.
 I wasn’t even taught these things.
 I just pulled back the curtain and instead of a bumbling old man, found a very sophisticated sociopath, whose abuses are now so normalized and pervasive they are hard to name.
 But we have named them with some degree of success: Patriarchy.
 Capitalism.
 Ecocide.
 Human supremacy.
 White supremacy.
 At the core of each, a hemorrhaging wound.
-We call them economies and social arrangements and even religions, but in essence I see illness, fatal illnesses of spirit that spread through trauma, rippling through generations and across continents.
+We call them economies and social arrangements and even religions, but in essence I see illness — fatal illnesses of spirit that spread through trauma, rippling through generations and across continents.

 I lay on her rocks and listen to their memories; I caress her furry mullein leaves with my fingers; I talk to her trees and overhear their whispers with the wind.
 I don’t know how to live with the knowledge of the human story, but I still know how to do these things.
 My cells know.
 My feet somehow remember.
-My throat sometimes starts to form an old song with a meandering melody, as I walk among the chamisa shrubs that are now pale crowns of seeds that cling to the trail of my scarf.
+My throat starts to form an old song with a meandering melody, as I walk among the chamisa shrubs that are now pale crowns of seeds that cling to the trail of my scarf.

 And I cry again because I know so little, and my heart is so broken, and no one taught me how to live; and yet in these moments I have everything, and more than I could have imagined.
 At the center of the wound is that which is deeply shattered, and yet beside this lives something forever intact.
-Not even the human species could break what is most intact, though for some reason many have tried.
-At the center of the wound, the Earth still waits for us; the tears pool and wait for a moment to fall; those things our cells remember call out to be remembered.
+Not even the human species could break what is most intact, though many have tried.
+At the center of the wound, Earth still waits for us; the tears pool and wait for a moment to fall; those things our cells remember call out to be remembered.
 None of the headlines in all the world will tell you this, though they might bring you here.

 Up and Down the Mountain Again